dojot/dojot/util/microservice-sdk/js/README.md

 By default, no transport is set, so it is necessary to do this as part of the configuration or initialization of the microservice.

-It is usage is very simple and is shown by the following example:
+It's usage is very simple and is shown by the following example:

 ```js
 const { Logger } = require('@dojot/microservice-sdk');